hskye79/medicalhumanitiesmusic-2025-2/kim-jieun.md

 # Pierrot Lunaire

 Pierrot Lunaire  is a piece composed by Arnold Schoenberg (1874-1951) in 1912, based on the poem cycle of the same name by Belgian poet Albert Giraud.
 Each part consists of seven poems: the first part deals with love, sex, and religion; the second part with violence, crime, and blasphemy; and the third part with homesickness and recollections of the past.
-This work expresses mental illness (such as madness and schizophrenia) through atonality and expressionist art
+This work expresses mental illness (such as madness and schizophrenia) through atonality and expressionist art.

 # 달에 홀린 피에로